ArcaneNibble/ArcaneNibble.github.io/content/apple-m1-bt.md

 Quickly hooking this together yielded [this Tweet](https://twitter.com/ArcaneNibble/status/1513478297740406785) showing the M1 laptop scanning and detecting an Android phone, with everything already correctly plumbed through all the way to the GUI layer.

 At this point, I attempt to support SCO data, but it uses a different doorbell mechanism and immediately causes an interrupt storm.
-I set this aside and decide to come back to it later (this is always a valid approach).
+I set this aside and decide to come back to it later (this is always a valid approach!).
 I instead decide to tackle ACL data, which requires me to figure out how the sharing of completion rings works.
 I try to test using command 0x1802 `Write_Loopback_Mode`, only to discover that it appears to be broken or otherwise somehow crashes the firmware.
-Undeterred, I decided to just plow forwards and integrate ACL experiments directly into the existing VHCI logic.
+Undeterred, I decided to just plow forwards and integrate ACL experiments directly into the VHCI logic.

 While experimenting with this, I compared against multiple traces I had captured from macOS and eventually discovered the following major quirk: when ACL data to the host fits inside the completion ring, the buffer passed in the transfer ring is not used.
 The buffer in the transfer ring is only used when the data is too large to fit directly inside the completion ring.
 (There are flag bits in the descriptor that indicate this.)
 Once this was [correctly handled](https://github.com/ArcaneNibble/m1-bluetooth-prototype/commit/3d282b88e1a606c60723ea398b20635d5028d048), I posted [this Tweet](https://twitter.com/ArcaneNibble/status/1513804983308746753) where I successfully sent a file via OBEX to a phone.